-Ket Quantum Programming#
+Ket Quantum Programming

-Getting started with Ket#
+Getting Started with Ket

-Ket is available in the Python Package Index (PyPI), and you can install it using pip.
+Ket is available on the Python Package Index (PyPI) and can be installed using pip.
+To install Ket, simply copy and paste the following command into your terminal:

 python3 -m pip install ket-lang